-Only the city trains are included in your pass, the metro is not 🙂
+NOTE: Only the city trains are included in your pass, the metro is not. 🙂

-There are some myths that I keep hearing from many people, both positive and negative.
-There are not true and here is why:
+There are some myths about the Eurail pass that I keep hearing from many people, both positive and negative.
+Most of them are not true – and here is why:

 It is hard to cross the border

-Even if the European Union has no visa restriction in between the member countries, you might be traveling in Schengen zone and out of it.
-And that is where you will be checked by immigration police.
+Even if the European Union has no visa restriction in-between the member countries, you might be traveling in Schengen Area and out of it.
+And that is where you will be checked by the immigration police officers.

 But have no fear, as border crossing while you are traveling by train is actually very easy!
-There is an immigration officer who will come to where you sit, and put a stamp in your passport that you have left/entered the Schengen zone.
+There is an immigration officer who will come to each seat and he will put a stamp in your passport that marks the fact that you have left/entered the Schengen zone.
 Nothing more complicated than that!

 It is not good for kids

-In my opinion it is way better than buses.
+Traveling by train with kids is, in my opinion, way better than buses.
 In some countries this is even a perfect option, as they have special wagons for kids!

 The pass only works for trains

-This is wrong as well, as there are also some buses that work in cooperation with Eurail (mostly substituting trains where there is no railway available to connect the cities.
-There are also ferries that you can use for free.
-But most of them are discounted for Eurail pass holders.
+This is wrong as well, as there are also some buses that work in cooperation with Eurail and most of them are substituting trains where there is no railway available to connect the cities.
+There are also ferries that you can use for free or for a discounted price!

 The Eurail App is all you need